regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 All of the above is important shall you need to access a Scratch instance attached to your page context, but with the addition of `newScratch`[^2], you can now use Scratch from anywhere, including a partial without a Page context.

 Let's call a partial.
-Notice we don't pass any Page context, just a map from the Front Matter which holds `class`, `alt` and a potential `image_src` to overwhite our default.
+Notice we don't pass any Page context, just a map from the Front Matter which holds `class`, `alt` and a potential `image_src` to overwrite our default.
 ~~~go-html-template
 {{ partial "brand" .Params.brand }}
 ~~~